jmratwork/techanalysissecmanage-crcz/README.md

 ## Teardown

-1. Stop the scenario from the KYPO dashboard.
+1. Stop the scenario from the CRCZ dashboard.
 2. Remove any temporary resources or virtual machines associated with the exercise.
 3. Archive logs and reports for after-action review.
 4. Verify that no residual network configurations remain on CyberRangeCZ.